LOADING ...

 brush do you bend when dusting your shoulders from being offended

-What kind of den did they put you in the lions start hissing
+What kind of den did they put you in when the lions hissing

-What kind of bridge did they burn, revenge or your mind when mentioned?
+What kind of bridge did they burn, revenge or your mind it's mentioned?

-You wanna walk in in his shoes but you peace-making
+You wanna walk in in his shoes but you seldom

 When shit hit the fan, is you still a

-The of Mandela, hope these flows they propel it
+The voice of Mandela, hope these flows they it

-Let my word be your and moon you consume every message
+Let my word be your earth and moon you consume message

 I been wrote off before, I got issues

-I to Robben's Island analyzing, that's where his cell is
+I went to Island analyzing, that's where his cell is

-So I find clarity, like how much you cherish me
+So I could find clarity, how much you cherish me

-Is this relationship a fake or as the heavens be?
+Is relationship a fake or real as the heavens be?

-See I got to question it all, family, friends, fans, cats,
+See I got to it all, family, friends, fans, cats, dogs

 Trees, plants, grass, how the blow